Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 1. Did I pick the right major?
 If not, how easy is it to change?

-Picking a major does not cement an academic trajectory; there are tweaks and additions that can support work interests and identity as your student evolves.
-Additionally, most colleges do not require students to select a major until the end of sophomore year.
-It is important to go into college with a plan, meet regularly with advisors, career counselors, and mentors to ensure you students are on the right track when it comes to aligning skills and interests with their major.
+Picking a major does not cement an academic trajectory; some tweaks and additions can support work interests and identity as your student evolves.
+Additionally, most colleges do not require students to select a major until the end of their sophomore year.
+It is important to go into college with a plan and meet regularly with advisors, career counselors, and mentors to ensure that students are on the right track when it comes to aligning skills and interests with their major.
+You can also go through the career brag sheet and career clarity questionnaire to engage in reflection about next steps.

 a.
 Does my college major define my future?